-Next is Monkey3 at the Valley.
-Psychedelic and progressive Stoner, great and precious instrumental developments, very good technique and a lot of professionalism on the boards.
 This group really needs such a huge stage an PA for their epic songs like “Icarus” or “Black Sun”

 Next one is one of the oddities of the festival.
 DJ Igorrr is accompanied by a drummer and two vocalists, female and male, to offer an interesting concert halfway between avantgarde, electronics, extreme metal and classical music.
 One of those different proposals for which it is appreciated that Hellfest annually.

 Now it's time for Zeke, the band we've been waiting for since 2005.
 None of the 10,000 viewers present knew the band.
 After five minutes, means three songs, the stage and the band are covered by the dust of the Moshpit.
 Zeke means: 30 songs in 50 minutes, without rest to arrange the guitars, without greeting the audience, without presenting the band or even without drinking water.
 When punkrock and hardcore are reduced to the most important ingredients, speed, timing, tightness, aggression and complex songs, Zeke is the result.
 And all the visitors wanted an encore.